Virginia-Creeper-colourful-rapid-climber-cold-hardy (1)

 Growing Virginia Creepers

 The Virginia creepers can tolerate any type of growing condition, be it, the sun or the full shade.
-It can grow well in soggy soils or in semi-dry soils.
-The best part about this creeper is that it can apart to any type of climate and growing conditions.
+It can grow well in soggy soils or semi-dry soils.
+The best part about this creeper is that it can adapt to any climate and growing conditions.
 It is better to avoid growing it near wood sidings and gutters.
 If you have plans to cover an area with the Virginia Creeper, then plant several of these creepers in that area.
 This is because the plant does not branch out into different slanted directions that much.
 It is a creeper and providing it with a plant tie initially to help in growing vertically is recommended.
 It’s quite versatile as it can also be grown on the flat ground as a groundcover.
 It can be grown in pots, but it is best to grow it in an open area if you have space keeping in mind that this deciduous creeper grows very fast.

 Caring for the Virginia Creeper

 I have replaced my Australian native plant the beautiful happy wanderer vine that died last season due to heavy frosts.
 Even though our district is considered as the hot dry zone in summers.
-The climber could not put up with the Murray / Riverina cold winter climate during winter.
+This climber could not put up with the Murray / Riverina cold winter climate during winter.
 It would have been flowering today on my birthday.
 It was very disappointing after seeing near three years scrambling up to the top of the old tree stump and flowering.
-The beautiful pea like pretty in purple flowers that use to hanging from the tall old tree stump at our front gate, it was a magnet for bees.
+The beautiful pea like pretty in purple flowers that use to hanging from the tall old tree stump at our front gate was a magnet for bees.
 Now I have replaced it with the Virginia Creeper.
 I hope the Virginia creeper is hard nosed towards our bitterly cold winter weather.

 Trees Shrubs and Vines